LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

 LSU Performance Insights

-- The Tigers are outscoring opponents by 31.8 points per game with a +254 scoring differential overall.
-They put up 95.3 points per game (fourth in college basketball) and allow 63.5 per outing (168th in college basketball).
+- The Tigers' +254 scoring differential (outscoring opponents by 31.8 points per game) is a result of scoring 95.3 points per game (fourth in college basketball) while giving up 63.5 per contest (169th in college basketball).

 Virginia Tech Performance Insights